-In addition to the 2624 full-time career offices managed by the Board in the Region, there are 4-11 additional itinerant sites.
-Information on those sites is available at this link: http://www.wrksolutions.com/find-a-location?location=Part-Time-located at the Chambers County Courthouse Annex, Houston Central Library, Metropolitan Multi Service Center, and Ring Neighborhood Library.
+In addition to the 24 career offices managed by the Board in the Region, there are 4 additional itinerant sites located at the Chambers County Courthouse Annex, Houston Central Library, Metropolitan Multi-Service Center, and Ring Neighborhood Library.
 These sites provide basic job search services to those customers unable to reach a full services career office, as well as allows them to make appointments with office staff members who maintain a part time presence at the sites.